Phage therapy: Animals

 Phage therapy has been a relevant mode of treatment in animals for decades.
 It has been proposed as a method of treating bacterial infections in the veterinary medical field in response to the rampant use of antibiotics.
 Studies have investigated the application of phage therapy in livestock species as well as companion animals.
 Brigham Young University has been researching the use of phage therapy to treat American foulbrood in honeybees.
 Phage therapy is also being investigated for potential applications in aquaculture.

 Plants

 Phage therapy has been studied for bacterial spot of stonefruit, caused by Xanthomonas pruni (syn.
 X. campestris pv. pruni, syn.
 X. arboricola pv. pruni) in prunus species.
-Some treatments have been very successful.
+Some treatments have been successful.

 Cultural impact

 The 1925 novel and 1926 Pulitzer Prize winner Arrowsmith by Sinclair Lewis used phage therapy as a plot point.

 Greg Bear's 2002 novel Vitals features phage therapy, based on Soviet research, used to transfer genetic material.

 The 2012 collection of military history essays about the changing role of women in warfare, Women in War – From Home Front to Front Line includes a chapter featuring phage therapy: "Chapter 17: Women who thawed the Cold War".

 Steffanie Strathdee's book The Perfect Predator: An Epidemiologist's Journey to Save Her Husband from a Deadly Superbug, co-written with her husband, Thomas Patterson, was published by Hachette Book Group in 2019.
 It describes Strathdee's ultimately successful attempt to introduce phage therapy as a life-saving treatment for her husband, critically ill with a completely antibiotic-resistant Acinetobacter baumannii infection following severe pancreatitis.